Loading Events

 Adventure East, Foraging Experience

-Every spring, we go to the woodlands of the region in search of what nature has in store.
+We go to the woodlands of the region in search of what nature has in store.
 From the inner peace we receive being “alone” in the woodlands, to the plethora of wild creatures with which we cross paths, to the abundance of food surrounding us, we are ever learning how much our “wilderness” provides.

 In each setting, we will explore the areas available to us both on and off trail, yet treading lightly, as we open ourselves to nature’s abundance.